kalutheo/elm-ui-explorer/readme.md

 - In order to avoid CSS conflicts with built in UI Explorer Styles, consider using CSS Namespacing if using [elm-css](https://github.com/rtfeldman/elm-css) or any technic that prevents styles collisions.

-- UI Categories and Element ids should be unique and be written in CamelCase without spaces or special characters (ex:  DropDownMenu, Loading, Loaded etc... )
+- All ids should be unique and be written in CamelCase without spaces or special characters (ex:  DropDownMenu, Loading, Loaded etc... )

-- For Hot Reloading, it's recommended to use "Create React App"
+- For Hot Reloading, it's recommended to use [Create Elm App](https://github.com/halfzebra/create-elm-app)

 - Try to adopt [SSD (StoryBook Driven Development)](https://medium.com/nulogy/storybook-driven-development-a3c517276c07), creating UI this way can be very efficient.